SurveyMonkey/public_api_docs/includes/_overview.md

 ##Data Types

-Our API uses the following data types.
+Our API uses the following data types:

 |Data Type|Description|
 |------------------------|------------------|
 |Integer| An integer number with a maximum value of 2147483647.
 Negatives are disallowed unless otherwise specified.
 |String| A string of text.
-|String-ENUM|Predifined string values.
-Values are defined per field throughout our documnentation.
+|String-ENUM|Predefined string values.
+Values are defined per field throughout our documentation.
 |Boolean| A boolean value: true or false.
 In JSON it will be represented using the native boolean type.
 |Date string| Dates are usually in the format YYYY-MM-DDTHH:MM:SS+HH:MM.
-Any deviations from this are shown in the documenation.
+Any deviations from this are shown in the documentation.
 All date strings are implicitly in UTC.
 |Array| A simple list of values.
 In JSON this will be an array.
 |Object|A collection of name/value pairs.
 In JSON this will be an object.
 |Null|A null value.
 In JSON this is represented as the native null type.